S3 method for class 'LogEvent'

 %f

-all custom fields of x
+all custom fields of

-in a pseudo-JSON like format that is
+in a pseudo-JSON like format that is optimized for human readability and console output%j

-all custom fields of x
+all custom fields of

-have jsonlite installed and does not support colors as opposed to
+in proper JSON.
+This requires that you have jsonlite installed and does not support colors as opposed to%f

 # standard fields can be printed using special tokens